Ina7/hello-world/README.md

 # hello-world
 My first GIT project

-This seems to be a nice tool
+This seems to be a bad tool